 Group members consider it important that electricians be asked to provide evidence of their current competence when their licences are renewed, as well as advancing their technical proficiency through continuous professional development.

-The Project intends to set model standards of best practice in these and other areas and to provide support for all government agencies, industry bodies and consumers concerned with safety in our industry.
+The Project intends to set model criteria of best practice in these and other areas and to provide support for all government agencies, industry bodies and consumers concerned with safety in our industry.

 The Project website aims to provide electrical safety information, as well, through the Group, key papers and research activities for public review and feedback.
 Current papers out for review and feedback include the following (ticked):